Travel tips, gear, cruises & getaways

 One of the best parts of cruising is the range of options available.
 Some cruise lines are ideal for families and first-time cruisers.
 Others are better for couples, luxury travelers, or people who want an all-inclusive premium experience.
 You can choose short weekend sailings, week-long Caribbean itineraries, Alaskan adventure cruises, Mediterranean voyages, or even world cruises that span multiple continents.

-In this guide, we will break down the major cruise lines, explain the difference between departure ports and destination ports, highlight some of the most popular ports of call, and leave room for affiliate products that can help you prepare for your next voyage.
+In this guide, we will break down the major cruise lines, explain the difference between departure ports and destination ports, highlight some of the most popular ports of call, and include helpful affiliate products to prepare for your next voyage.

 What Are Departure Ports?